 Tori never knew her grandmother or other relatives.
-Her mother had been disowned some time before she was born.
+Her mother had been disowned sometime before she was born.
 Tori was told that her grandmother was a lawyer's wife and that Tori had an aunt who was a spoiled, petty woman.
 Apparently, Tori's mother had gotten too far into the party life in the city and called her mother, Tori's grandmother for help.
 Only when the woman found out that her daughter a drug addict, she was repulsed and as a result her whole family distanced themselves for fear of a bad image becoming associated with them.
 Tori didn't even know their names.
 Tori had asked her mother once if their money would help her get better medical care.
 Tori's mother took a deep breath and said, she had already asked and they told her "she was getting what she deserved."
 Tori's mother even produced a few voicemails that said as much.
 The grandmother's voice was that of a woman with no care for a single other person in the world save her own self.
-Tori's mother also showed Tori the letters from her family, all essentially with the same message, that they wanted no part in her mother's treatment because to them her mother's death was a relief.
+Tori's mother also showed Tori the letters from her family, all essentially with the same message, that they wanted no part in her mother's treatment because to them her mother's death was a relief from a social liability.
 Tori cried saying that she would call and ask for help, that no one could be so merciless.
-Tori's mother only replied in pure defeat, "we don't need money baby."
+Tori's mother only replied in pure defeat, "It's too late anyway.
+We don't need money baby."

 That was as the time as wounding as the moment was, that Tori readied her mother to go and never come back.
 The hope of her being saved was nonexistent.
 They hugged each other that last time before the van for the hospice arrived.